 I’m a mom of two boys and the founder of FuzzyBees, a company named after my oldest son’s hand drawn creation, depicting two fuzzy bees brothers.
-I have been inspired to create apps to meet some of the differentiated learning needs of my youngest son’s special needs and hopefully meet the needs of many others as well.
-Thanks to the amazing and talented people I’m priviliged to work with as a team, two apps have become a reality.
-I hope you’ll enjoy our apps, and if you do, please leave us positive reviews on the App Store and Google Play Store.
+I have been inspired to create apps to meet some of the differentiated learning needs of my youngest son’s special needs.
+Thanks to the amazing and talented people I’m privileged to work with, three apps have become a reality.
+Our sincere hope is that these apps can meet the needs of your learners as well, and that you enjoy using our apps.
+When you do, please leave us positive reviews on the App Store, Google Play Store or Amazon Appstore.
+It would be a great honour to be a part of your learning success stories.
 On behalf of the team, I'd like to thank you for your valuable support.

 Help take your child's counting skills to the next level with Count To 100!, a counting app with something every kid loves to press — elevator buttons!
 We've transformed the 100 chart, used in schools to help develop number sense and recognition, into an interactive version to help motivate and delight your child with a friendly voice, uplifting music, and those irresistible buttons that light up.
 The numbers are positioned in lines of 10s to give your child an understanding of how numbers relate to each other and how to simplify math problems.
-This helps your child to count in sequence from left to right, which may also help children with visual perception and motor planning challenges.
+This helps your child to count in sequence from left to right.
 Mastering the number line and understanding the fluency of numbers will contribute to your child's success in math-related life skills such as counting money, telling time, and reading a thermometer.

 Teachers take note -- this interactive counting board is a wonderful way to help a child understand the concept of 100, as well as such things all the numbers in between, by presenting ideas such as "there are twenty 5's that make up 100," or "counting by 12 creates stairs teps."
 You start by setting up your number board with a challenge, such as to skip count by 2s, 5s, 10s and 25s.
 There's also a 'Tap Any' mode to freely explore numbers.
 We like how the app starts directly by showing the counting board, and the options are easy to find.
 There are no web links or in-app purchases.
 For ages 3-12.